 Taking advantage of what nature has provided in abundance there are plenty of opportunities in the area of rock-climbing and abseiling.
 Compass Point, Maer Cliffs and Northcott Mouth are all popular locations but it is always better to seek advice from local experts before attempting any climb.
 A range of courses are available from beginners to confident climbers. http://www.shorelineactivities.co.uk/rock.climbing.in.bude.cornwall

 Built by the Cornish inventor Sir Goldsworthy Gurney in 1830 this castellated mansion overlooks Summerleaze Beach.
-Gurney’s claim to fame is that he was the first man to make a lengthy journey in a mechanical vehicle when he drove a steam carriage from London to Bath and back.
-You can find out more in the quirky heritage centre which is also home to displays on geology with plenty of fascinating fossils, dramatic shipwrecks and local history including the Battle of Stratton.
-In the 19th century Bude was notorious for its wreckers, it saw more than 80 wrecks in less than 50 years, between 1824 and 1874, and foul play was suspected.
+Gurney’s claim to fame is that he was the first man to make a lengthy journey in a mechanical vehicle.
+He drove a steam carriage from London to Bath and back.
+You can find out more in the quirky heritage centre.
+There are also displays on geology with plenty of fascinating fossils, dramatic shipwrecks and local history including the Battle of Stratton.
+In the 19th century Bude was notorious for its wreckers.
+It saw more than 80 wrecks in less than 50 years, between 1824 and 1874, and foul play was suspected.
 Besides the museum the castle also houses a gallery displaying local artists, a café and gift shop. http://thecastlebude.org.uk/

 Best of the Rest

 Why not save your legs and try something new.
 Jump on a Segway for a whole new way of seeing the beautiful countryside surrounding Bude. https://www.segwaybude.co.uk/

 Feel like the ultimate in pampering?
 The W Club offers Spa Days with Hot Stone Massages, Facials and use of the gym, Jacuzzi and pool. http://www.wclubwhalesborough.co.uk/

 For lots more Bude related information pop over to VisitBude